dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

-spot-finding has gone badly, it may be helpful to debug using the :doc:`dials.image_viewer<../programs/dials_image_viewer>` and :doc:`dials.reciprocal_lattice_viewer<../programs/dials_reciprocal_lattice_viewer>`, which can be launched via buttons shown on the "External Tools" tab.
+spot-finding has gone badly, it may be helpful to debug using the :doc:`dials.image_viewer<../programs/dials_image_viewer>` and :doc:`dials.reciprocal_lattice_viewer<../programs/dials_reciprocal_lattice_viewer>`, which can be launched via buttons shown on the "Tools" tab.

 In particular, the effect of changing the spot-finding parameters can be explored interactively with the :doc:`dials.image_viewer<../programs/dials_image_viewer>`.